 Every few years a new popular diet “trend” or “fad” appears on the scene.
-(In 2018, we saw the ketogenic diet hit the mainstream).
+They come and go with more regularity than they should.

 And it’s confusing.

-We’re getting told two opposing ideas at all times.
-The mainstream media and social media are sensationalising stories and transformations and we get sucked in.
-We think we should adopt what they suggest – because, they know best right?
+The mainstream media and social media are sensationalising stories about transformations and we get sucked in.
+We believe we should adopt what they suggest – because they know best, right?

 We all want to look and feel our best.

 I feel where the real magic lies is within you.
 And knowing how to connect with your body’s own internal wisdom and being conscious of how you feel when you eat a certain way.

 Are you thriving and full of energy and glowing?
 Or are you feeling lethargic, tired and foggy?

 We get sucked into the dogmatic environment of diets.
 Because each diet has a team of experts, they’re backed by science, and have celebrities and influencer’s endorsing them and books and podcasts promoting them.

 It’s essentially a game of who can get your attention.
 Or which team is going to influence your eating styles and encourage you to adopt their dietary habits, as they say, “it’s the best way to eat.”